-In addition to the tariff charges set out in paragraph 1 of this Table a message charge of \pounds 3.15 shall be payable in respect of each message sent by telegram.
-This charge shall not apply to messages sent to Ascension Island and the Falkland Islands.
+In addition to the tariff charges set out in paragraph 1 of this Table a message charge of $\pounds 3.15$ is payable in respect of each message sent by telegram.
+This charge does not apply to messages sent to Ascension and the Falkland Islands.